school-brainhack/school-brainhack.github.io/content/en/modules/machine_learning_neuroimaging/index.md

 **Bonus**: Try to run a [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) with a linear kernel to classify Children and Adults labels (*pheno['Child_Adult']*).
 What can you say about the performance of your model ?

- * Follow up with Marie-Eve Picard to validate you completed the exercise correctly.
+ * Follow up with your local TA(s) to validate you completed the exercises correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources